Mohammad-Ibtesam/secure-sense/README.md

 - Avoid manual intervention in application-related files.
 - It is highly recommended to create more than one admin account.
 - Connect the camera properly with USB port.
-- Ensure whether the camera driver is already installed or not.
+- Ensure whether the camera driver is installed or not.
 -
 - After the scanning is finished, do not close the application before the message appears.
 - If the password is forgotten, email us at: *ibtesam12082005@gmail.com*.